 Manitou Incline

-Okay, this one’s a bit further away but it is THE INCLINE OF ALL INCLINES.
-It was originally a cable car track that now attracts tourists from all over the country and is a regular workout for the most hardcore stair climbers throughout the Denver metro area.
-Even Olympic athletes have done this incline.
+This one’s farther away, but it is THE INCLINE OF ALL INCLINES.
+Originally a cable car track, it now attracts tourists from all over the country and is a regular workout for the most hardcore stair climbers in the Denver metro area.
+Even Olympic athletes train here.

-The record is set by Joseph Gray, who finished the incline in 17:45.
+The record is held by Joseph Gray, who finished in 17:45.
 Allie McLaughlin holds the female record at 20:07.
-I love doing stairs, though I’m not fast by any means, and it took me 65 minutes to summit, after taking lots of breaks along the way to catch my breath.
+I love doing stairs, though I’m not fast by any means, and it took me 65 minutes to summit after taking lots of breaks along the way to catch my breath.

 Views from the top are incredible, stretching over Colorado Springs and the eastern plains.
 It is one of the best inclines in the country and will get that heart rate soaring.